Lower fat intake is good for your heart and your waistline

-Fourteen participants in the a study recently published in the Journal of the American College of Cardiology were given a meal high in saturated fat (about 61 grams) and on a separate occasion, a meal high in polyunsaturated fat but the same number of calories.
+Fourteen participants from a study in the Journal of the American College of Cardiology were given a meal high in saturated fat (about 61 grams) and on a separate occasion, a meal high in polyunsaturated fat but the same number of calories.

 The high saturated fat meal hampered the ability of "good" cholesterol — high-density lipoprotein (HDL) — to do its job.
 That job is to protect the inner lining of the arteries from inflammatory agents that promote plaque, which clogs the vessels.